10 steps to building and managing your personal brand

 What is a personal brand?

-There are 10 key steps to help you develop and take control of your personal brand.
+There are 10 important steps to help you develop your personal brand.

 1. Search the major search engines to search your name and its variations